4pplet/SHKB/README.md

 ## Status - Lite (USB 2.0):
 - 2022-03-16: Initial prototype round ordered for mini-version.
 Tested and one bug found.
 - 2022-04-10: Issue in A1 have been fixed and A2 files have been released.
 Patch done in A2 have been tested on A1 prototypes.

-## **Note - Full (USB3.1):**
-- **Rev B is a work in progress.
-Base functionality is tested.
-Need to do long term testing and verify USB 3.0 speeds and reliability.** But it seems to work properly.
-Some compatibility issues with cables and usb-docks have been reported.
-I will look into this.

 ## Features - Full (USB3.1):
 - 3 available USB3 ports, two external, one internal.
 Hub: TUSB8042A